OCA/product-attribute/product_multi_image/README.rst

 #.
 Go to *Sales > Products > Products* and choose a product template.
 #.
 Go to the *Images* tab.
 #.
 Add a new image or edit the existing ones.
 #.
-You can select for which variants you want to make available the image.
+You can select for which variants you want to make the image available.
    Keep it empty for making visible in all.
-#.
-Refresh the page.
 #.
 The first image in the collection is the main image for the product
    template.